Websites have been around for 20+ years, hasn’t cost been pretty well settled by now?

 Awesome!
 Cheap!
 Stunning!

-Before you get too excited, be aware that the Do-it-Yourself (DIY) approach using these tools has important, hidden disadvantages.
+Yes.
+Yes.
+One option.
+But before you get too excited, be aware that the Do-it-Yourself (DIY) approach using these tools has important, hidden disadvantages.

 Why DIY online website builders are actually the WORST option for your business